 Why would a compliant United States based prop trading firm be pissed off with NONKO Trading?

-United States prop trading firms must comply with cumbersome and expensive US regulations.
-All US based prop traders must have either a series 7 or series 56 license, must pay fee’s and register with FINRA.
+USA prop trading firms must be compliant with cumbersome and expensive US regulations.
+All US-based prop traders must have either a series 7 or series 56 license, must pay fee’s and register with FINRA.
 Neither of these licenses are easy to pass.
-US based prop firms must make a sizable investment of time and resources in order to just get a trader compliant.
+US-based prop firms must make a sizable investment of time and resources in order to just get a trader compliant.
 Talk to the people at Avatar Securities, or T3 Trading.
 Ask them their opinion of NONKO Trading.
 Dont take my word for it.
 These are companies with significant financial interests that are having their businesses slowly sapped by investors fleeing US based prop trading firms, and opening accounts with highly opaque identities that are non complaint, like NONKO trading.
 You think these guys are not hitting the “magic button of doom“, causing a stir at the SEC?
 You bet they are.

 Why would a software provider be pissed off with NONKO?